Documentation Contributor Guide

 Command prompt conventions

-Command examples in StarlingX are preceeded by a shell prompt.
+Command examples in StarlingX are preceded by a shell prompt.
 These prompts provide readers with important hints about the context in which the command is to be used.
 It is important that the following prompts be used consistently throughout the StarlingX documentation.

 $ (dollar sign)